-Architecture A6836 Urban design seminar, I. 3 ptsMr.
-Shane.
+Architecture A6836 Urban design seminar, I.

+Mr. Shane.

-A survey of the general theories and practices of Urban Design set against the general background of the post-war suburbanization of America.
+A survey of the general theories and practices of Urban Design set against the general background of the postwar suburbanization of America.

 Architecture A6837 Urban design seminar, II.

-3 ptsMr.
-Plunz.
+Mr. Plunz.

 Exploration of the language of autonomous urban fabric examined for a range of large cities in relation to comparable New York contexts.
 Emphasis is placed on housing form as a principal generator of indigenous urban texture and identity.